streamlink/streamlink/docs/cli.rst

 .. _mpv: http://mpv.io/

-.. _cli-livestreamerrc:
+.. _cli-streamlinkrc:

 Configuration file
 ------------------

-Writing the command-line options every time is inconvenient, that's why Livestreamer is capable of reading options from a configuration file instead.
+Writing the command-line options every time is inconvenient, that's why Streamlink is capable of reading options from a configuration file instead.

-Livestreamer will look for config files in different locations depending on your platform:
+Streamlink will look for config files in different locations depending on your platform:

 ================= ====================================================
 Platform          Location
 ================= ====================================================
-Unix-like (POSIX) - $XDG_CONFIG_HOME/livestreamer/config
+Unix-like (POSIX) - $XDG_CONFIG_HOME/streamlink/config
-                  - ~/.livestreamerrc
+                  - ~/.streamlinkrc
-Windows           %APPDATA%\\livestreamer\\livestreamerrc
+Windows           %APPDATA%\\streamlink\\streamlinkrc
 ================= ====================================================

 You can also specify the location yourself using the :option:`--config` option.